aleksejs1/obsidian-contact-sync-plugin/README.md

 - If auto-syncing fails (e.g., due to a lack of internet connection), the next attempt will only occur during the next scheduled auto-sync. **No retries will be attempted** in between.

 - If a sync label is configured, only contacts with that label will be synchronized.
 Contacts without the specified label will be ignored during the sync process.

+## 🔍 Contact Audit

+The plugin provides a command to audit your local contact notes against your Google Contacts.

+- **Goal**: Identify contact notes in your vault that do not exist (or no longer match the sync label) in Google Contacts.
+- **How to run**: Open command palette and search for `Google Contacts: Audit Contacts`.
+- **Output**: Generates a report file `Contact Audit Report.md` in your vault root.
+  - If functioning correctly, it will list "No orphaned contacts found".
+  - If orphans are found, it lists the files and their contact IDs so you can decide whether to delete or keep them.

 ## 🔐 How to Get a Google Client ID and Secret
 To sync your contacts, you’ll need a valid Google Access Token that grants access to the People API.
 Follow the steps below to obtain the **Client ID** and **Client Secret**, and to configure your account so you can retrieve the necessary **Authorization Code** for the Obsidian plugin.